webmad0120-1/w5d5/README.md

 - No pair or daily.
 Continue coding your project 2 with your partner

-# Next - day w6d1

-- Continue coding your project 2 with your partner

 # Goals

 - Continue coding your project 2 with your partner